The Vagus Nerve and Thyroid Function: What Your Doctor Isn't Telling You

 Vagal input to the thyroid gland influences:

-• Blood flow: Vagal vasodilation ensures adequate blood supply for hormone synthesis
+• Blood flow: Vagal vasodilation ensures adequate blood supply for hormone synthesis.
+Reduced vagal input means reduced delivery of the iodine, tyrosine, and selenium the thyroid needs.

-• Hormone release: Vagal pathways influence TSH sensitivity at the thyroid level
+• Hormone release: Vagal pathways influence TSH sensitivity at the thyroid level.
+The same TSH signal can produce more or less hormone release depending on autonomic state.

-• Immune regulation: The cholinergic anti-inflammatory pathway protects the thyroid from autoimmune attack (Hashimoto’s)
+• Immune regulation: The cholinergic anti-inflammatory pathway protects the thyroid from autoimmune attack (Hashimoto's).
+When this pathway weakens, autoimmune thyroid conditions can emerge or worsen.

 Low Vagal Tone and Thyroid Symptoms